albertleng/c5-serverless-i/README.md

-# Project Title
+# C5 Serverless I

-This is a brief description of what your project is about.
+This project is a simple serverless application that demonstrates how to create a serverless application using the Serverless Framework.

 ## Getting Started